yashgiri899/APEX/README.md

 ## 👨‍💻 Author

-Developed with ❤️ by the APEX Team.
+Developed with ❤️ by the Yash giri.
+email: yashgiri803@gmail.com